 - Shadow at the Family Practice Residency’s Family Medicine Clinic

 - Shadow interns and residents on CMMC’s Family Medicine Inpatient Floor

-- Fill out this Registration Form.
+- Complete the Registration Form.

 - Complete HIPAA training.

 HIPAA (Health Insurance Portability and Accountability Act of 1996) is United States legislation that provides data privacy and security provisions for safeguarding medical information.
 In order to work with patients at CMMC you are required to be HIPAA certified.
 You can accomplish this through Bates’ association with CITI Programs, which provides on-line training/certification for various purposes.
 Bates provides this free of charge.
-Instructions follow.

 - What type of immunizations do I need to provide proof of?